PE and Sports Premium

 PE and Sports Premium Funding

-For the academic year 2017 -2018, the government will provide funds directly to primary schools to support the provision of high quality PE/sport.
-For this academic year we expect that John Emmerson Batty Primary School will receive £17,590.
-Please note at the time of producing our Sport Premium 2017/18 Action Plan in Autumn 2017 term we were not aware of the final (significantly increased) sum to be allocated.
-Actions within this plan will be updated to include the following initiatives.
+For the academic year 2019 -2020 the government will provide funds directly to primary schools to support the provision of high quality PE/sport.
+For this academic year we expect that John Emmerson Batty Primary School will received £17,550.

 We intend to spend this money in the following way: